Iron Girls: Iron Men

 Iron men initially referred to male oil workers in Daqing.
 Wang Jinxi was the first "Iron Man," or model worker, at the Daqing oil field.
 Wang Jinxi and his drilling team took the train to Saertu on March 25, 1960.
 However, his drilling machine had not arrived yet.
 On April 4, he and his crew finally found their drilling machine in a train car on the Binzhou line, but there were no machines available to move the sixty tons of equipment.
 Wang and his team moved all the equipment several kilometers to their work site over four days and had it installed by April 11.
 The host of the family assigned to house Wang found him sleeping next to the power generation when he did not turn in for the night and said of him, "Your team leader is an iron man!"
 At the First Daqing Oil Field Technology Colloquium at the Anda Railway Workers' Club, General Yu called Wang to center stage and pronounced, "Learn from the Iron Man!
 Salute the Iron Man!"
 News of the Iron Man spread throughout the Daqing oil field so that workers would visit Wang's site.
 Following Kang Shi'en's Ten-Thousand-Person-Swearing-In-Conference on April 20, new iron man worker models arose, including the "Red Flag" work units.

-Ideas about super masculinization were present in industry through Iron Men.
-Masculinity and strength were attributes to be praised.
-This applied also to women and birthed the first Iron Girls in Dazhai.